wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ### Transceivers

-Responsible for routing NTT transfers through the manager on the source chain and ensuring they are delivered to the corresponding manager on the recipient chain.
-These contracts are responsible for encoding, sending, receiving, and decoding messages across chains, ensuring the seamless transfer of tokens.
+_Transceivers_ are responsible for routing NTT transfers through the manager on the source chain and ensuring they are delivered to the corresponding manager on the recipient chain.
+They work with Managers to ensure that messages are accurately processed and tokens are correctly transferred, providing a reliable system for cross-chain token transfers.
 Transceivers can be defined independently of the Wormhole core and modified to support any verification backend.
 Key functions:

 - `sendMessage` - this external function sends messages to a specified recipient chain.
 It encodes the token transfer details into a message format recognized by the system
 - `quoteDeliveryPrice` - provides an estimation of the cost associated with delivering a message to a target chain and gauges transaction fees